MBunko/Project-1/README.md

 ## Brief
-The general objective of this project according the project specification is "to create a CRUD application with utilisation of supporting tools, methodologies and technologies that encapsulate all core modules covered during training" where CRUD refers to an applcation with Create.
+The general objective of this project according the project specification is "to create a CRUD application with utilisation of supporting tools, methodologies and technologies that encapsulate all core modules covered during training" where CRUD refers to an application with Create.
 Read, Update and delete functionality.
 Exact requirements for the project beyond CRUD functionality include use of:

 * A Kanban Board.
-* Desgin documentation and a readme with all relevant content.
+* Design documentation and a readme with all relevant content.
-* A cloud hosted database with 2 tables and a oneto many relationship.
+* A cloud hosted database with 2 tables and a one to many relationship.
 * Python programming.
 * Unit Testing with Pytest.
 * Integration Testing with Selenium.